 3. Clarify your goals: “My goal is to do what I see as useful, not to comply with every expectation others have of me.”

 We are surrounded by the idea that we should not judge.
 But you lose your integrity if you express empathy for something you think is wrong.
 Empathy has value, but we need to make decisions about when it is valuable instead of automatically resorting to this feel-good fix.
 Empathy can tempt us to bond around negativity and rationalize our weaknesses instead of building our strengths.
 It's useful to have an alternative.
-My book Meet Your Happy Chemicals shows how a person can re-wire themselves for more happiness, and why we must do this for ourselves.
+My book Habits of a Happy Brain shows how a person can re-wire themselves for more happiness, and why we must do this for ourselves.